.

 Pearl Harbor stands out for one family member. . .because he was there

-For me, I’ll always remember the date “9-11” as the day of tragedy for my generation.
+For me, I’ll always remember “9-11” as the day of tragedy for my generation.
 But for many Americans older than me, December 7, 1941 is the day that they will never forget.

 One of my dad’s uncles, Ralph Jeffers, served in the US Navy in the Pacific Fleet right at the start of World War II.
 He served on the USS Curtiss, a seaplane tender that was stationed at Pearl Harbor.